 Hard times: British Muslims under lockdown

 Muslims across Europe, like other religious communities, have faced hardships during the COVID-19 pandemic.
 Social distancing, for example, has forced public closures of mosques across the continent.
 But the pandemic has also highlighted pre-existing hardships that Muslims in Europe have uniquely faced.
 European Muslims, some are arguing, have been under lockdown long before COVID-19.
 For example, the introduction of protective face masks has raised fresh doubts over the burqa ban in France, with Muslims arguing that enforcing face masks while burqas remain banned reveals how Islamophobia is informing policy in the country.
-How the pandemic unfolded in the UK, however, has particularly highlighted the hard times European Muslims have been living in.
+How the pandemic unfolded in the UK, however, has particularly highlighted the hard times European, or specifically British, Muslims have been living in.

 The long goodbye